Have you taken some quality time to review your current marketing efforts?

 A market analysis is a quantitative and qualitative assessment of a market.
 It examines the market size, various market segments, customer buying patterns, competition, and economic environment.

-From time-to-time, there will be changes to the marketplace that affect the way you should marketing to your potential customers.
-As technology continues to evolve at a rapid pace it could have a large impact on your marketplace.
+From time to time, changes to the marketplace will affect how you should market to your potential customers.
+As technology continues to evolve at a rapid pace, it could have a large impact on your marketplace.

 Market Analysis Checkup:

 - Have you conducted a market analysis?